team-seenit/technical-lib-test/README.md

 # Seenit Library Technical Test

 - Hello, we'd like you to create a Library displaying multiple videos and images.
-- Design link: https://zpl.io/VkPjq8K .
-You'll have to login and make you sure you've been added to the project.
+- Design is provided as a png file, with all spacing requirements and sizes.
-- We'd love you to be creative, use latest technologies and 3rd parties if needed, and of course, we want to see your testing strategy.
+- We'd love you to be creative, following React best practices, use latest technologies and 3rd parties if needed, and of course, we want to see your testing strategy.
 - Don't worry if you can't finish this, just add some notes and we can go through them on the next step of the interview.

 ## API